Some of the screenshots are for an older version of GrassBlade LRS, but the difference is only cosmetic.

 Go to the document/http root.
 The folder can be named public_html, htdocs, /var/www or anything else depending on your server and configuration.

 If you use any other name for folder, you will need to make several file changes.
 Please check here.

 Go inside the grassblade-lrs folder and click on Upload to start the upload process.

 Click on Choose File and select the zipped grassblade-lrs-vX.X.X.zip file to upload.
-If your server download allow to unzip on the server, or if you are using FTP.
-Unzip the file on your desktop, and upload all the files.
+If your server allows to unzip on the server, or if you are using FTP, you need to Unzip the file on your desktop, and upload all the files.

 Wait till the file is uploaded and then go back to your File Manager.

 Click on Reload if the file doesn’t show yet.

 Click on the file name, and click on Extract to unzip the file.

 Make sure the folder is correct and click on Extract File(s).